project-jobblog/project-jobblog/_posts/2021-07-29-common-signs-youre-in-a-toxic-work-environment.md

 ---
-id: 823
-title: 'Common Signs You&#8217;re in a Toxic Work Environment'
-date: 2021-07-29T20:17:49+00:00
-author: PhCareer
-layout: post
 toc: true
 guid: /?p=823
+layout: post
+title: Common Signs You&#8217;re in a Toxic Work Environment
+image: /assets/images/toxic-work-environment.png
 permalink: /common-signs-youre-in-a-toxic-work-environment/

-image: /wp-content/uploads/2021/07/Common-Signs-Youre-in-a-Toxic-Work-Environment.jpg
+author: PhCareer
+date: 2021-07-29T20:17:49+00:00
 categories:
-  - Employer
-  - Job Tips
+  - Career Guide
+comments: true
+id: 823
 ---
 Common Signs You&#8217;re in a Toxic Work Environment.
 Teams that are productive, joyful, and engaged have one thing in common: they operate in a pleasant, supportive, and healthy environment.
 Toxic work environments?
 They do appear to be a little different.
 Gossip, conflict, and poor communication are all too common in bad circumstances.
 So, how can you determine if toxicity is a problem at your company?
 Keep an eye out for warning signs of a toxic work environment and find out what you can do about it.